2106-tomatoes/Hollar/README.md

 # Hollar
+//Logo here
+## Events on your terms
+Why should you be locked into the first intention you had for an event?
+Hollar lets your plans to be as flexible as you are.
+Hollar helps you create and coordinating events by allowing you to immediatly chat with organizers and other attendees

+Search for events in your area, and chat with the group to find out more details or suggest changes.
+Make your own events and chat with friends.

+//Review below
 # create a .env file at the root with the details of:

 make sure your .env file contains the following: